 In order for plants to grow they also need a diversity of minerals in the soil.
 The main minerals needed by plants are nitrogen, phosphate, and potassium but there are many other essential minerals needed for healthy plant growth.
-One of the biggest, and most harmful, inputs of industrial agriculture is the use of artificial fertilizers.
+In order for soil life to be healthy, a balance of minerals is necessary.
+It can be as harmful to have too much of a mineral as to have too little.
+One of the most harmful impacts of industrial agriculture is the overuse of artificial fertilizers.
 The overuse of nitrogen, for example, is responsible for harmful algal blooms in the Great Lakes region of North America.

 Building healthy soil without harming ecosystems is a key focus of permaculture growing practices.
 My favourite way to begin a garden, of any kind, is to sheet mulch.
 Sheet mulching involves smothering grass or ‘weeds’ and building up healthy soil.
 In contrast to tilling and plowing (or, gasp, spraying the whole area with glyphosate), it does not kill the critters living in the soil and, instead, actually utilizes them as allies in the building of healthy soil.

 The best time to sheet mulch in places with cold winters is the fall.
 Your sheet mulched garden bed will have time to break down over the fall, winter, and early spring.
 The second best time to sheet much is in the early spring, at least six weeks before you intend to plant.
 However, I often find myself sheet mulching gardens during the third best time: mid-late spring a few weeks before planting, in which case I modify it as I will explain below.

 Sheet mulching, like so many permaculture and organic practices, is labour intensive but it is fun especially if you have a great group of people to help you!
 Try organizing permablitzes, in which a group of people sheet mulch garden beds for one another.

 How to sheet-mulch an abundant garden